ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 ![inputs-ports](/kb/images/2016-03-08-quick-start/inputs-ports.png)

- - Gelf : This is the native format of logs used by Graylog.
+ - GELF : This is the native format of logs used by Graylog.
 This JSON format will allow you to send logs really easily.
 See: [http://docs.graylog.org/en/latest/pages/gelf.html](http://docs.graylog.org/en/latest/pages/gelf.html).
 Use the port `12202` for this format.
-The Gelf input only accept a nul ('\0') delimiter.
+The GELF input only accept a nul ('\0') delimiter.

  - LTSV: this simple format is very efficient and is still human readable. you can learn more about it [here](ltsv.org).
 Use the port `12200` with a nul ('\0') delimiter or the port `12201` for the line delimiter